vinnyvaleria/SIMRide/README.md

 -- | WALLET: Add payment amount to driver E-Wallet
 -- | DRIVER : Update if passenger has boarded/did not show up
 -- | BOOKING: Mark drive as done as driver
+-- | USERS: Rate the driver and rider